HOW TO PLACE YOUR ORDER

 Dolby Atmos masters are returned in the following formats:

-• Radio Edit (additional stems must be supplied)
+- Radio Edit (additional tracks must be supplied)

-• Extended Edit (additional stems must be supplied)
+- Extended Edit (additional tracks must be supplied)

 By adding + Mixed Stems to your order, you’ll receive all stems as they were mixed in the session.
 These mixed stems will include all bus mixes, along with any reverb and delay sends, ensuring playback matches the finished stereo mix.
 Mixed stems can be utilised for remixing and further production.